Paul Baker

 Final Thoughts

 When the Worcester Red Sox moved into the city and built their $159 million ballpark a mere two miles from Fitton Field, everyone wondered what would become of the Bravehearts.
-Central Massachusetts baseball fans need worry no longer.
+Central Massachusetts baseball fans need not worry.
 The Bravehearts are alive and well and continue to thrive in the Heart of the Commonwealth.